EU, EEA and Swiss Nationals

 Students who can demonstrate that they fully meet the requirements to qualify to pay fees at a Home rate will be charged a tuition fee depending on where they are ordinarily resident, as follows:

-Students who are ‘ordinarily’ resident in the Republic of Ireland or other non-UK EU countries, will be charged tuition fees of £3,925 for full time undergraduate programmes in 2016-17.
+Students who are ‘ordinarily’ resident in the Republic of Ireland will be charged tuition fees of £4,630 for full time undergraduate programmes in 2022-23.

-Students who are ‘ordinarily’ resident in England, Scotland and Wales (GB Students), will be charged tuition fees of £9,000 for full time undergraduate programmes.
+Students who are ‘ordinarily’ resident in England, Scotland and Wales and the Islands (GB Students), will be charged tuition fees of £9,250 for full time undergraduate programmes.

 Students who do not qualify for Home Fee Status will be charged tuition fees at the overseas/international rate.
-Details of the tuition fee rates and payment arrangements are available on the International Students webpages.
+Details of the tuition fee rates and payment arrangements are available on the International Tuition Fees web pages.

 UKCISA -The UK Council for International Student Affairs has a range of information on their website on all aspects of the International student experience including fees, funding and student support.